loryfelnunez/cc-insights/README.md

 Average Degree = (1+2+3+2+2)/5 = 2.00

-The rolling average degree is now
+The rolling average degree since the 4th tweet is now
 ```
 2.00
 ```